Registration Rules - PLEASE READ!!

 Mouse Basics: Learn to click, highlight text, scroll, cut & paste and click & drag.
 These skills are essential to all subsequent classes.

-Internet 1: Discover what browsers like Internet Explorer do.
+Internet 1: Discover what browsers like Edge do.
 Visit interesting websites and learn to use Search Engines to surf the web.

 Library Catalog: Practice using the library catalog to look for books, audio books, music and movies from the library, home, or office.
 Place holds from home!
 Learn helpful search techniques.
 Please take Mouse Basics and Internet 1 first.